hughlaw/themilldunfanaghy/src/pages/index.md

         - roomImage: /img/castlebane@2x.jpg
           roomImageAlt: The bed in the Castlebane room
       roomName: Castlebane
-    - price: From €65 per person
+    - price: From €65 per person Bed and Breakfast
       roomHighlights:
         - 176 sq feet
         - Kingsize bed with ensuite shower